cdk8s-team/cdk8s/rfc/helm-synthesis.md

 * `--chart-api-version`: This is the chart API version of the helm chart.
 The two possible values here are `v1` for Helm 2 and below, and `v2` for Helm 3.
 If not passed in by the user, it would default to `v2` API version.
 * `--chart-version`: This is the chart version that user wants for their helm chart.
 It follows the [SemVer 2](https://semver.org/) standard.
 This is *required* to be passed in by the user when synthesis format is helm.

 For helm to consume our generated manifests for deployment, we would need to generate a structure similar to what [Helm Charts](https://v2.helm.sh/docs/developing_charts/) look like.
-The following is a simpler folder structure complying with helm structure.
+The following is a sample folder structure complying with helm structure.

 ```
 chart/              # Directory where chart is stored.
 It is the value of --output.
 Defaults to `/dist`